EXCLUSIVE-Lion Air crash pilot felt jet "dragged" from sky

 shear" or a downdraft from storm clouds known as a "microburst".

-can leave even the most modern jet helpless if they are stronger
+gusts can leave even the most modern jet helpless if they are

-than the plane's ability to fly out of trouble - with the
+stronger than the plane's ability to fly out of trouble - with

 "If you have a downdraft which exceeds the performance of